 - Suicide contagion (exposure to graphic or sensationalized talk of suicide)

 This is a selection of some of the suicide prevention resources available in some of the major English-speaking countries.
-This information was correct at the time of publishing, but may change without notice.
+This information was correct at the time of publication, but may change without notice.

 For countries that aren’t covered on this page, these sites have international resource information: